poloclub/telegam/README.md

-# GAM-X
+# TeleGam
-Generating natural language summarizes for instance-based comparison using GAMs
+Combining Visualization and Verbalization for Interpretable Machine Learning